 My current DEC PDP-8 Minicomputers

-The only real DEC PDP8 system I still have now is a working PDP8/A with 8/E processor, dual RL02 disk drives and RX01 dual floppy drives - a better picture is needed.
+The last real DEC PDP8 system I still had was a working PDP8/A with 8/E processor, dual RL02 disk drives and RX01 dual

 In addition to this I built a "breadboard" version on a PDP8/E from spare modules, a new 32k semiconductor memory and modern power supplies, that is attached to a RX01 dual drive, a PC parallel printer and - using a VT-6 converter - to a PC keyboard and monitor.
-The machine was recently modified for the display at VCFE/CH 17.
+The machine was recently modified with a real VT100 and a DECwriter 100 printer for the display at VCFE/CH 17.

-My Breadboard PDP8/E built in 2015 and shown with peripherals at VCFE/CH 17 in Zurich
+My Breadboard PDP8/E built in 2015 as shown in 2017 → click on picture to enlarge.

 DEC and DECUS PDP8 Software